1959–60 European Cup

 The 1959–60 European Cup was the fifth season of the European Cup, Europe's premier club football tournament.
-The competition was won by Real Madrid, who beat Eintracht Frankfurt 7–3 in the final at Hampden Park, Glasgow.
-It remains the record score for the European Cup final.
-It was Real Madrid's fifth consecutive European Cup title.
+The competition was won by Real Madrid, who beat Eintracht Frankfurt 7–3 in the final at Hampden Park, Glasgow, on 18 May 1960, thanks to first ever hat-tricks scored in the final of the competition by Ferenc Puskás and Alfredo Di Stéfano.
+It remains the record score and record attendance for the European Cup final.
+It was Real Madrid's fifth consecutive title, which is a feat that no other club has matched.

 It was also the first time that a German team, Eintracht Frankfurt, reached the final.
+They were debutants in the competition and it wasn't until 1983–84 European Cup and AS Roma that another debutants ended up on the losing side in the final.

-The tournament saw the first participation by a Greek club, having withdrawn from the previous season.
+The tournament saw the first participation by a Greek club, Greek Champions Olympiacos, who had withdrawn from the previous season after being already placed in the bracket.
+It meant that no new country entered the competition for the first time since tournament inception.